sdiehl/wiwinwlh/tutorial.md

 ExceptT
 -------

-When using `transformers` style effect stacks it is quite common to need to have a layer of the stack which can fail.
-When using the style of composing effects a monad transformer (which is a wrapper around Either monad) can be added which lifts the error handling into a `ExceptT` effect layer.
+When using the `transformers` style effect stacks it is quite common to need to have a layer of the stack which can fail.
+When using the style of composing effects a monad transformer (which is a wrapper around Either monad) can be added which lifts the error handling into an `ExceptT` effect layer.

-As of mtl 2.2 or higher, the ``ErrorT`` class has been replaced by the ``ExceptT``.
-At transformers level.
+As of mtl 2.2 or higher, the ``ErrorT`` class has been replaced by ``ExceptT`` at the transformers level.

 ```haskell
 newtype ExceptT e m a = ExceptT (m (Either e a))